OHDSI/Broadsea/README.md

   - Note: your Atlas instance must use this OMOP Vocabulary as its default vocabulary source in order to use this feature
   - Once complete, the phoebe-load container will finish with an exit status; you can remove this container

+- jupyter-notebook
+  - A simple Jupyter Data Science Notebook with no authentication

 - pgadmin4
   - A PostgreSQL database web client, which can be used to administer the Atlas application PostgreSQL database